lastlogin-net/obligator/README.md

 identity is to send a confirmation code to the email address.

+# Demo

+There's a public instance of obligator running at `https://lastlogin.io`.
+You can use it with any OIDC client.
+Just set the `client_id` to a prefix of the `redirect_uri` when making the authorization request.
+I like to use https://openidconnect.net/ for ad-hoc testing.
+The official [OpenID conformance suite][9] is also excellent.

 # Comparison is the thief of joy

 Software is rarely about right vs wrong, but rather tradeoffs.
 This table is